 Loud music and hoovers are common household sounds that can be too loud for a baby.
 Exposure to loud noise can cause hearing loss, which is why it’s important to keep the volume down when young children are present / How to protect the baby’s ear from loud noise.

 If you suspect your child may be sensitive to sound, watch for signs of discomfort, such as covering their ears or crying.

 If you notice these behaviors, try turning down the volume or moving your child to a different location.

-In conclusion, dog barking can hurt babies’ ears if the volume is too loud. dog owners should be aware of this and take precautions to protect their baby’s hearing.
+In conclusion, can dog barking affect a baby’s ears, if the volume is too loud dog owners should be aware of this and take precautions to protect their baby’s hearing.
 If you think your dog’s barking is too loud, consult a veterinarian or animal behaviorist to help you train your dog to bark less.